-Types of Creative Essays
+Types of Essays

 Personal Essay: A personal essay relates an author’s thoughts or feelings on any given subject.
 Subject matter can range from food, health, and parenting to political or philosophical beliefs.
-The writer’s personal experiences may be the basis for such an essay; however, personal experiences may be absent.
+The writer’s personal experiences might be the basis for such an essay; however, personal experiences may be absent.

 Response Essay: A response essay is similar to a personal essay in that it relates the author’s thoughts and feelings, except it speaks specifically about the author’s reaction to something; books, movies, travels, and other events and experiences are all fair game.

-- What are you most passionate about?
-What gets your blood boiling or makes you want to do a happy dance?
-Write an essay about it.
+- What gets your blood boiling or makes you want to do a happy dance?